nammenam/neuromorphics/paper/thesis.typ

 This combination—multiple layers of interconnected units (MLPs) trained via backpropagation—defines the architecture that became the foundation for the deep learning revolution.
 The neural networks of today, from the Convolutional Neural Networks (CNNs) that process images to the Transformers (like GPT) that handle language, all descend from this "mainstream" path.
 They are all, at their core, vast, multi-layer networks of simple perceptron-like units, trained with a variation of backpropagation. ]

-#v(2em)
-== The Perceptron

 #serif-text()[
 Now, you show the first engineering attempt to build a machine based on these ideas.
 Introduce Rosenblatt's Perceptron.
 Explain it as a direct hardware implementation of the McCulloch-Pitts neuron with a Hebbian-style learning rule.
 The "First Winter": Briefly explain its limitations (the "XOR problem" identified by Minsky & Papert).
 This is crucial because it creates the problem that the next generation of AI researchers had to solve.
 ]
-#box(
-width: 49%,
-serif-text()[
+#serif-text()[
 The term Aritifical Inteligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
 The most promising way to acheive AI to day is trough deep neural networks.
 The neural networks of today are almost exclusivly based on the simple perceptron neuron model.
 It is a fairly old idea based on a simple model on how the brain processes information.
 The model of the neuron that the is based on has synapses just like the biological one, the synapses functions as inputs which when firing will exite the reciving neuron more or less depending on the strenth of the connection.
 If the reciving neuron get exited
-])
-#h(2%)
-#box( width: 48%, height: 7cm,
-figure(
-  include("figures/perceptron.typ"),
-  caption: [
-  The perceptron---a simple model of how a neuron operates.
-Inputs gets multiplied by weights and summed, if the sum surpasses a threshold known as the bias, the neuron fires.
 ]
-))
 #serif-text()[
 above a threshold it will fire and pass the signal downstream to another reciving neuron.
 Which is conceptually similar to how real neurons operate.
 This simple model is called a perceptron, which introduced a learning rule for a single computational neuron capable of classifying linearly separable patterns.
 However, to the MLP was the understanding that stacking multiple layers of these perceptron-like units could overcome these limitations by creating more complex decision boundaries.
 The critical breakthrough enabling the practical use of MLPs was the independent development and subsequent popularization of the backpropagation algorithm.
 Backpropagation provided an efficient method to calculate the gradient of the error function with respect to the network's weights, allowing for effective training of these deeper, multi-layered architectures.
 This combination---multiple layers of interconnected units
 #footnote[
 While often conceptualized in layers (e.g., layers of the neocortex), the brain's connectivity is vastly more complex than typical feedforward ANNs, featuring extensive recurrent connections, feedback loops, and long-range projections that make a simple 'unrolling' into discrete layers an oversimplification
 ],
 typically using non-linear activation functions, trained via backpropagation---defines the MLP, which became a foundational architecture for neural networks and paved the way for the deep learning revolution.
 GPT, alphafold, etc. all use these fundamentals with differetn variations of architechtures which boils down to how many layers how large layers how dense layers and how they should be connected (attention, RNN, CNN, resnet )
 ]